BonnieSE/python/README.md

 **Day 5**: Learned how to work through a list using a for loop, how Python uses indentation to structure a program, and how to avoid some common indentation errors.
 You learned to make simple numerical lists.

 **Day 6**: Learned list comprehensions, slicing a list in order to work with a part of list, and looping through a list, copying a list but they remain 2 seperate lists, and define a tuple, which is immutable, means the value in the tuple cannot be changed or re-defined once the original tuple is defined.

+**Day 7**: Learned about tuples, which provide a degree of protection to a set of values that shouldn’t change, and how to style your increasingly complex code to make it easy to read.
+Programming often involves examining a set of conditions and deciding which action to take based on those conditions.
+If statement allows me to examine current state and respond appropriately to that state.